opatiny/chemexper-internship-workbook/general/dailyReports.md

 - tried programming arduino with the vscode Arduino extension
 - started learning how to use PlatformIO
 - created new branch in bioreactor project called `platformio` and tried to migrate from Arduino IDE to PlatformIO IDE

+### 2020.06.08 - w11

+- wrote doc of `legoino-serial-bridge`
+- updated `legoino-mqtt-bridge` (new name for `serial-mqtt-bridge`)
+- working on bioreactor GUI
+  - finally testing the connected devices list handler
+  - trying to solve update time popup  issues